-Looking back I know that these were just excuses.
+Looking back, I know that these were just excuses.
 Excuses because I wasn’t ready to devote my life to God.
-I was scared of what that might look like.
+I feared what that might look like.
 I was afraid that I didn’t know HOW to let go and let my faith lead me.

 Jesus Brought Me to My Knees